InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Is the Trusted Committer a role for you?

+- needs to be earned
-- demonstrated technical competence to maintain rank in the meritocracy
+- demonstrated deep technical competence to maintain rank in the meritocracy
 - ability to communicate with peers, with product owners and with management
 - emotional maturity to deal with stressful social situations
 - sufficient standing in the organization to effectively advocate the communities and the products needs
-- willingness to use their skills and spend intentional time to uplevel contributors so that they can make more contributions that they could have on their own (force multiplier)
+- willingness and patientce to use their skills and spend intentional time to uplevel contributors so that they can make more contributions that they could have on their own (force multiplier)

 ## Conclusion